Skip to main content

 Support from the budget of the Ministry of Education, Youth and Sport

 Support from the budget of the Ministry of Education is also given for the costs that are not direct educational costs but are related to education.
 Apart from education, a school can offer its pupils all-day care in school facilities established by the community.
 These include the školní družina, intended for pupils in the first stage while their parents are at work, and the školní klub, which provides general interest activities for pupils at the second stage and corresponding years of multi-year general secondary school (víceleté gymnázium) and conservatoires (konzervatoře).
 The školní družina and the školní klub provide general interest education for pupils of one or several schools.
 There is generally a charge for education that satisfies personal interests.
-The amount of the payment is regulated; the school head can divide it into several instalments and the amount can be reduced or waived under stipulated terms.
+According to the amendment to the Education Act from 2024 and subsequent amendments to Decree No. 74/2005 on Special Interest Education, the monthly fee is set by the organising body.
+The amount of the payment is linked to the amount of the monthly minimum wage – it may not exceed 4% of the basic rate of the minimum wage per month.
+The school head can divide it into several instalments and the amount can be reduced or waived under stipulated terms.

 Subsidised meals and other services (e.g., guidance services) are an important form of support provided for families by the Ministry of Education budget.